Goldsworth Park: Estate starts in 1960s

 Fields Car Centre moves to Goldsworth Road in 1991.
 Trident Garages opened a branch in Goldsworth Road the same year.
 1994 saw Goldsworth School moved location to Bridge Barn Lane from Kingsway.

 1999 saw a change in the wards with Goldsworth Park Ward being split into two wards Goldsworth West and East.
 Goldsworth East gained extra areas around Goldsworth Road and Woking Town Centre.

 In 2000, Goldsworth Care was launched.
 The next year, C+A closed its Swiftflow distribution depot on Goldsworth Park Trading Estate and Trident Garages sold its branch in Goldsworth Road to Majestic Wine.
 Arriva's Woking (Goldsworth Park Trading Estate) bus garage closed in 2002.
 The next year a new bigger building is built on the site of the old C+A warehouse in Kestrel Way.
 It is now a large high-security computer datacentre owned by Digital Reality Real Estate, with equipment space and facilities for rent.

 St Andrew's Church opened its A2 Youth & Community Centre in 2008, providing youth facilities and venues for local community and social events.
 The A2 is located adjacent to the church centre.

 In August 2011 Woking Borough Council opened a new site for the Woking Sea Cadets in Goldsworth park beside the lake.
 The building somewhat resembles a ship in form and is referred to as Training Ship Dianthus Building.
 The Dianthus Trading Company also promotes the use of the Dianthus building by community groups including local schools, youth groups, clubs & societies.
 The facilities are available for private functions and corporate business Events.
 It is also an emergency facility for Woking Borough Council.

 The Goldwater Lodge burnt down in 2012.
 Arson was suspected.
 The building was subsequently rebuilt with the Community Hall being the final part reopening in April 2015.

 Facilities

-Some of the facilities and infrastructures include: Parkside Dental Centre, shops, mobile library, community hall, children's play centre, pub, health centre, St. Andrew's Church (with its A2 Youth & Community Centre), Lakers Youth Centre, Waitrose supermarket, garage, lake, recreation grounds, field hockey pitch, football pitch, cricket pitch, offices, trading estate, chemist, hairdressers, scout and Guide hall, canal, recycling facilities, children's playgrounds, basketball court, skateboard area, skateboard ramp.
+Some of the facilities and infrastructures include: Parkside Dental Centre, Woking and Sam Beare Hospice, shops, mobile library, community hall, children's play centre, pub, health centre, St. Andrew's Church (with its A2 Youth & Community Centre), Lakers Youth Centre, Waitrose supermarket, garage, lake, recreation grounds, field hockey pitch, football pitch, cricket pitch, offices, trading estate, chemist, hairdressers, scout and Guide hall, canal, recycling facilities, children's playgrounds, basketball court, skateboard area, skateboard ramp.

-Local people

-Professor C J Wrigley (born in 1947) attended Goldsworth School.
-Rosie Sharpley from Goldsworth became the 20th Woking Mayor for 1993–1994, She also served briefly as the Woking representative on the South East Region Assembly.

-In 2000, Ian Eastwood from Goldsworth is the 27th Woking Mayor for 2000–2001.
-Two Goldsworth East Councillors Bryan Cross and Rosie Sharpley become members of the new Woking council's executive committee.